 We will never process your personal data, or share it with third parties, for marketing purposes unless you have specifically consented to us doing so in advance.

 We may share your personal data with any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

 We may also share your personal data with third parties as further described below:

-- the recipient might have signed up to a contract based on “model contractual clauses” approved by the European Commission, obliging them to protect your personal data in accordance with standards of protection that apply within the EEA;
+- the recipient might have signed up to a contract based on “standard data protection clauses” or an international data transfer agreement approved by the UK government, obliging them to protect your personal data in accordance with standards of protection that apply within the UK; or

-- in other circumstances the law may otherwise permit us to transfer your personal data outside the EEA
+- in other circumstances the law may otherwise permit us to transfer your personal data outside the UK.

 We have extensive controls in place to maintain the security of our information and information systems.
 Files are protected with safeguards according to the sensitivity of the relevant information, including hashing or data encryption where appropriate.
 Appropriate controls (such as restricted access) are placed on our computer systems.
 Physical access to areas where personal data are gathered, processed or stored is limited to authorised employees.

 As a condition of employment, our employees are required to comply with all applicable laws and regulations, including in relation to data protection law.
 Unauthorised use or disclosure of confidential information (including personal data) by an employee of Aardman is prohibited and may result in disciplinary measures.